mikemackintosh/skullcollector/README.md

 need as a prerequisite is having Docker installed on your machine.
 The container exposes the following ports:

 - `80`: the Grafana web interface.
+- `443`: the Grafana secure-web interface.
+- `514`: syslog.
 - `8125`: the StatsD port.
 - `8126`: the StatsD administrative port.
+- `9200`: the ElasticSearch administrative interface.

 To start a container with this image you just need to run the following command: